SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 ## Purpose of this repository

-This repository explaines, in general terms, how to install a Solace VMR onto a Kubernetes cluster.
+This repository explains, in general terms, how to install a Solace VMR in standalone non-HA configuration onto a Kubernetes cluster.
 To view examples of specific enviroments see:

 - [Installing Solace VMR on Google Compute Engine](https://github.com/SolaceProducts/solace-gke-quickstart)